-HSBC’s 2016 profit slumps 62% on writedowns as outlook dims
+Writedowns and tough outlook take their toll on HSBC

-HSBC Holdings reported a 62 per cent slump in annual pretax profit that fell way short of analysts’ estimates as the British bank took hefty writedowns from restructuring and pointed to brakes on revenue growth.
+Annual profit at HSBC Holdings slumped 62 per cent and fell far short of analysts’ estimates as Europe’s largest bank took hefty writedowns from restructuring and pointed to brakes on revenue growth.

-HSBC shares slid more than 6 per cent after the company reported revenues fell by a fifth from 2015, underscoring the challenge it faces to boost returns amid low global interest rates and slowing economic growth in its core markets of Britain and China.
+HSBC shares slid more than 6 per cent after the company reported revenues fell by a fifth from 2015, underscoring the challenge the bank faces to boost returns amid low global interest rates and slowing economic growth in its core markets of Britain and China.

-Europe’s biggest bank by assets generated profit before tax of $7.1-billion (£5.7 billion) in 2016 compared to $18.87-billion for the previous year, well below the average analyst estimate of $14.4-billion according to Thomson Reuters data.
+HSBC generated profit before tax of $7.1-billion in 2016 compared to $18.87-billion for the previous year, well below the average analyst estimate of $14.4-billion according to Thomson Reuters data.

+The bank cut its global bonus pool by 12 per cent to $3-billion in recognition of the worse than expected profits.

 HSBC also announced a new $1-billion share buy-back, as the lender continued to return cash to shareholders from the sale of its Brazilian business.

+While HSBC is expected to benefit in the long run once interest rates rise worldwide, the host of one-off charges in its annual results showed the toll its restructuring program is taking on short term profits.

+“The Brazilian disposal highlights the key problem for HSBC – not only is the quality of the bank’s earnings weak, as evidenced by yet another messy set of numbers...but the quantity is lacking as the lender is still trying to shrink itself back to health,” said Russ Mould, investment director at online investment manager AJ Bell.

-The bank’s core capital ratio was 13.6 per cent, against expectations of 13.8 per cent, and analysts said the disappointing overall results could drive down forecasts for the stock.
+The bank’s core capital ratio – a measure of its financial strength was 13.6 per cent, against expectations of 13.8 per cent, and analysts said the disappointing overall results could drive down forecasts for the stock.

 The bank signalled a number of factors that would pressure its revenues in 2017, including a $500-million increase in regulatory capital costs, lower interest rates in Britain and adverse foreign exchange rates.